corneliusgruss/robot_pose_estimation/README.md

 1. **Stage 1**: Bounding box detection (ResNet18)
 2. **Stage 2**: 2D keypoint regression (ResNet34)

-The 2D keypoints are then converted to 3D positions using PnP or scale estimation.
+The 2D keypoints can be evaluated using a scaling-based 3D error approximation (see `utils/pose_3d.py` for details on limitations).

 ## Results